 Darlin’ Plot

-Darlin’ movie picks up where the previous film ends, taking the character of its youngest survivor and shoving her into the glaring lights of a hospital.
-While the Woman lurks in the shadows watching over Darlin’, the girl is covered in mud, doesn’t speak, and resembles a wild animal more than she does a girl.
+Darlin movie picks up where the previous film ends, taking the character of its youngest survivor and shoving her into the glaring lights of a hospital.
+While the Woman lurks in the shadows watching the girl is covered in mud, doesn’t speak, and resembles a wild animal more than she does a girl.
 Amazingly, she cleans up well after a mani-pedi from her new friend nurse Tony.
 Seemingly, he is the only person to realize this girl is more than a homeless person from the streets and treats her as one would if trying to gain the trust of a dog.

 Die, Die My Darlin’ Review

 The film comes in very separate yet specific parts and not all of them mesh together.
 The story as a whole is one that kept me attentive until the very end, hoping that the finale would be big enough to write off its many flaws.
-The performance from Lauryn Canny as Darlin’ is a perfect unity of nature versus nurture.
+The performance from Lauryn Canny as she is a perfect unity of nature versus nurture.

-In light of how quickly Darlin picks up learning to speak, I found the overuse of snarling, hissing, and mime from McIntosh’s Woman as she fervently hunts down the last of her clan, caused my nose to wrinkle from time to time.
+In light of how quickly she picks up learning to speak, I found the overuse of snarling, hissing, and mime from McIntosh’s Woman as she fervently hunts down the last of her clan, caused my nose to wrinkle from time to time.
 As did the introduction of a group of homeless women.
 Without further explanation, they were unneeded and taken away from the rest of the film.

 Little Darlin’